 - To assure access to prevention, intervention and post-intervention programs

 If someone you know is displaying the warning signs of suicide, encourage the person to see a physician, call a mental health professional, or call the Local Crisis Hotline at 734-437-1003 and ask for help.

 Early recognition of warning signs can improve the outcome of a suicide crisis and asking someone about the presence of suicidal thoughts and feelings opens up a conversation that may lead to a referral for help.
 You or they can also call the National Hopeline Network at 800-SUICIDE (800-784-2433) or the National Suicide Prevention Lifeline at 800-273-TALK (800-273-8255).
+Additionally, you can text PA to 741741 for help.
 If you know someone experiencing depression or extreme sadness, has withdrawn from family and friends or given away things of value, call one of the hotlines above.

 Suicide Prevention is Everybody’s Business

 We encourage all Fayette County residents, including military veterans, to be active in suicide prevention.
-For more information about the Suicide Prevention Task Force, dial 724-430-1370 or read our Suicide Prevention Task Force Brochure (PDF).
+For more information about the Suicide Prevention Task Force, call 724-430-1370 and read our Suicide Prevention Task Force Brochure (PDF).

 You can find more resources in our Suicide Prevention links and resources.